 The authors of a case report also warn that doctors might mistake the symptoms of Crohn’s disease for an eating disorder.

-People looking to manage the symptoms of Crohn’s disease may sometimes become hypervigilant about what they eat and how it affects their body.
+Also, people looking to manage the symptoms of Crohn’s disease may sometimes become hypervigilant about what they eat and how it affects their body.
 They may restrict foods so much that it starts to impact other areas of their life, including their mood, ability to socialize, or even their nutrition.
 Without proper dietary guidance, some people develop disordered eating.

 When Crohn’s disease is active, the symptoms may reduce a person’s appetite and cause unintentional weight loss.
 Anecdotal evidence has linked some treatments for Crohn’s disease to weight gain, although it is unclear whether this is because of the medications themselves or a person’s improved ability to eat with treatment.